Why Google Trends is one of the best keyword research & SEO tools

 Differentiating trends from fads

-While it’s clear that the carnivore diet is growing, how do we know for sure that it’s a long-term trend worth basing our strategy on and not just a fad?
+While it’s clear that the carnivore diet is growing, how do you know for sure that it’s a long-term trend worth basing our strategy on and not just a fad?

-First of all, we don’t.
+First of all, you don’t.
 That’s the risk of trying to get ahead of the curve.

-However, after consistently spotting trends like TikTok, OnlyFans, pickleball, and others before they became the cultural movements they are today, we’ve crystalized a few criteria in Google Trends results that indicate a topic is likely to continue growing exponentially.
+However, after consistently spotting trends like TikTok, OnlyFans, pickleball, and others before they became the cultural movements they are today, we here at Glimpse have crystalized a few criteria in Google Trends results that indicate a topic is likely to continue growing exponentially.

 Note: these graphs are from the Glimpse extension, which adds the absolute monthly volume, year-over-year growth, and a trend line that adjusts for both the seasonal and noise components.